vuematerial/vue-material/ROADMAP.md

 - Boilerplates, Nuxt template and further guides will be created

 ## Key Features
-- Automatic constrast ratio - YES!
+- Automatic contrast ratio - YES!
 The theme factory will calculate the contrast between the background and text to give the correct black or white color.
 - On demand themes!
 Create themes only for the components that you're really using
 - Pre made theme colors
 - Dynamic themes